microfoundry/MicroFoundry-XC6194A-IS31FL3193-Expansion-PCB/README.md

 - Over-temperature protection
 - Operating temperature TA = −40°C ~ +85°C
 - 4x I2C addresses
-- MCU controlled global shutdown in addition to software based shutdown
+- MCU controlled global shutdown in addition to software-based shutdown
 - Breathing mark output signal for optional timed MCU control

-**Please NOTE:** Color representation is totally dependant on the LEDs utilized.
-Therefore there are no guarentees this LED driver will have the ability to produce the accurite color representation possible with 3x LEDs.
+**Please NOTE:** Color representation is totally dependent on the LEDs utilized.
+Therefore, there are no guarantees this LED driver will have the ability to produce the accurate color representation possible with 3x LEDs.

 ## Expansion PCB Features
 - 3 Channels of LED switching with constant current control